With $2,000, you could take a round trip to Argentina, Hong Kong or your local hospital’s MRI machine.

 In addition to reducing the length of time people spend inside MRI scanner, their technology can improve medical scans’ safety.
 Gadolinium, a potentially harmful metal, is deposited in the body during MRI contrast scans, and its alleged side effects have led to lawsuits.
 Subtle Medical cuts the amount of contrast dose needed by up to tenfold.

-The company uses NVIDIA GPUs and CUDA to train its deep learning model.
-GPU computing allowed its research team to accelerate their deep learning process from 1-10 minutes per image to one second per image.
+The company uses NVIDIA GPUs, DGX Station and CUDA to train its deep learning model.
+Its research team accelerated their deep learning process on DGX Station from one to 10 minutes per image to one second per image.

 While Subtle Medical could drastically reduce the length of an MRI scan, studies found that accuracy also improved — by up to three times.